 Planning User: a generic function that is responsible for submitting requests to the planning function.
 It may also receive feedback on the status of planning requests and the generated plans.
 It is not a planning function itself, but is a user of planning data and services.
 A deployment in an actual space mission may contain multiple types of planning user function, some of which correspond to other mission operations functions within the space mission system.

 Planning: the function responsible for performing mission planning.
 Internally it may be hierarchically organized and/or distributed.
 Planning requests are received from multiple Planning users (or other mission planning functions) and feedback on their status is provided.
-The output of the planning function is plans, which may be retrieved by planning users and submitted to plan execution functions or follow-up planning functions or entitities (via planning requests).
+The output of the planning function is plans, which may be retrieved by planning users and submitted to plan execution functions or follow-up planning functions or entities (via planning requests).
 Planning may also control the execution of plans via the plan execution functions.
 Planning is itself a user of the navigation function and may receive predicted planning events, as a future standard Navigation Event Message (NEM) (reference [D5]) or in a custom format, that are related to orbital information, attitude, or slew times; and negotiates the scheduling of ground station support via Cross Support Services (CSS) services (reference [D6]).

 Plan Execution: the function responsible for executing a plan (or part of it).
 There may be multiple plan execution functions distributed between space and ground segments.
 The plan execution function may represent actual or simulated execution of plans to support the planning function on-board or on the ground.
 It is not a planning function itself, but it does support a common model of the plan in its interface with planning.
 It receives or retrieves distributed plans, allows external control of the plan execution process, and provides feedback on execution status of the plan.
-Plan execution may use underlying mission control services to effect the execution of planned activities.
+Plan execution may use underlying mission control services to affect the execution of planned activities.
 Mission controllers may interact with plan execution functions to control the plan execution process and to edit plans.
 External functions may also edit plans, for example to update planning events or resources.

 It should be noted that in an actual deployment, there may be multiple copies of all the functions identified in figure 2-1.

 Figure 2-1 shows MPS services as blue lines.
-Interactions supported by other CCSDS Recommended Standards are shown in other colours.
+Interactions supported by other CCSDS Recommended Standards are shown in other colors.
 The circle at one end indicates which function is the service provider: Planning is the service provider for Planning Request and Plan Distribution services.
 Plan execution is the service provider for Plan Execution Control and Plan Edit services.
 Both functions can provide the Plan Information Management service.
 These services are introduced in section 2.5 below and formally defined in section 3.

 The identified functions may be distributed over a number of distinct entities (organizations and systems) within a given space mission system.
 There is not a fixed set of such entities, but typical examples include: